pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools/02_collabora_online.md

 Change the plugin parameters to:

-- Libre office ssl: `true` if you want secured communication between collabora and pydio or `false`
+- Libre office tls: `true` if you want secured communication between collabora and pydio or `false`
 - Libre office Host: _`<host where CODE is running>`_
 - Libre office Port: _`<CODE instance port>`_ usually it is running on `9980`